 If you’re trying to start a business from nothing, freelancing is a great option.
 All you need is a computer and a skill like writing, bookkeeping, graphic design, video editing, photography, or social media management.

-You can find your first clients by using freelancing platforms like Upwork and Fiverr, or by networking on LinkedIn and in Facebook groups.
-You can also reach out to companies you’d like to work with and offer them your services.
+You can find your first clients on freelancing platforms like Upwork or try networking on LinkedIn.
+You can also reach out to companies you would like to work with and offer your services.

 It usually helps if you have some examples of your work to show off to potential clients.
 So before you start marketing your services, take a little time to build a portfolio website.